vitesse soccer Academy

 Each team will play in the Kingsport League, 5-v-5 tournament in Gray and end-of-season Jamboree in Knoxville.
 Participation in tournaments is optional.

 Additional cost are training jersey, home and away game jerseys (total $70).
-Team fees are collected by the team manager.
-Team fees pay for league, Jamboree and referees (total approx. $125).

 ➤ Teams will communicate through WhatsApp.
 Please send a message through WhatsApp to Michael Louter (423-737-7251).
 In the message include parent’s first name and last name.